RWS/studio-api-docs/apiconcepts/translationmemory/importing_a_tmx_file.md

 ```
 ***

-With the **ExistingFieldsUpdateMode** property you can determine what should happen to TM fields of already existing TUs.
-Example: The TM already contains a TU in which the field Customer has the value *Microsoft*.
-Now, let us assume that the TMX file contains the same TU (i.e. same source and target segment), however, the TU from the import file has the *Customer* value *SAP*.
-Through the **FieldUpdateMode** enumerator you can determine whether the original value of the TU in the TM should be overwritten, left unchanged, or whether the values should be merged, so that you end up with a TU that contains both field values, i.e.: *Customer*: *Microsoft*, *SAP*.
-Note that TM fields can also be defined to allow for only one value.
-If no multiple values are allowed for a particular field, then by default the import value will overwrite the existing value, unless you have set the field update mode to **LeaveUnchanged**.
+Use **ExistingFieldsUpdateMode** to control what happens to TM fields on existing TUs.
+For example, if the TM already contains a TU with the field *Customer* set to *Microsoft*, and the TMX file contains the same TU with *Customer* set to *SAP*, **FieldUpdateMode** lets you overwrite the existing value, leave it unchanged, or merge both values.
+If a field allows only one value, the import value overwrites the existing value by default unless you set the mode to **LeaveUnchanged**.

 # [C#](#tab/tabid-6)
 ```cs